neltoms/cybersecurity/README.md

 GIFs created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while doing the work
+There were challenges setting up the vulnerability testing software.

 ## License